JSON++ Terminology

 Priority from highest to lowest: current object → first parent → … → last parent.

-Inclusion with Defaults ($includes)
+Inclusion ($includes)

-Inclusion with defaults is the mechanism by which an object pulls in one or more external fragments that act as authoritative defaults.
-Unlike inheritance, where the derived object overrides its parents, the included fragments override the including object’s own fields.
+Inclusion is the mechanism by which an object pulls in one or more external fragments that are applied on top of the including object.
+Unlike inheritance, where the current object overrides its parents, inclusion gives higher priority to the included fragments.

-Precedence direction: included fragments override the including object.
+Precedence direction: included fragments → including object.

 When multiple fragments are listed, later entries in the $includes array take precedence over earlier ones.